PhP-Pj/wpdev/wp-content/themes/wptp/README.md

 ### Parent logic

-It is possible to override the parent logic for instance **footer.php** by just redining it the child theme.
+It is possible to override the parent logic for instance **footer.php** by just redefining it in the child theme.

 footer.php: